 $API_KEY

-with your Streambird API Key. - Change the
+with your Streambird API Key.$WALLET_ID

-In conclusion, deploying a ThirdWeb marketplace using the Streambird API requires a few key steps.
+variable to match the ID of the wallet from which you want to sign the transaction.In conclusion, deploying a ThirdWeb marketplace using the Streambird API requires a few key steps.
 First, developers must create an account with Streambird and generate an API key.
 They must then install the necessary dependencies and configure their application to use the Streambird API.
 Once this is done, developers can use the API to perform various functions, such as creating wallets, signing transactions, and querying blockchain data.
 By following the steps outlined in this tutorial, developers can get up and running with the Streambird API and begin building their own decentralized marketplaces.

 While this tutorial focused on deploying a ThirdWeb marketplace using the Streambird Wallet API, the same general steps can be used to launch any smart contract.
 Developers can follow these steps to deploy their own smart contracts and integrate them into their applications.
 By leveraging the Streambird API, developers can simplify the process of signing transactions and interacting with the Ethereum network, allowing them to focus on building their applications and bringing their ideas to life.
 With the power of smart contracts and the growing ecosystem of tools and services available to developers, the possibilities are endless.